 Notes

-• Store: Store in an airtight container in the refrigerator for up to three days.
-The mango salsa can also be stored for up to 24hrs.
-Reheat in a skillet with a splash of water or oil and cover until heated through.
+• Store: Store grilled fish leftovers in an airtight container in the refrigerator for up to 3 days.
+Mango salsa can also be stored for up to 24 hours.
+Reheat in a skillet with a splash of water or oil on low heat and cover until heated through.

 I think mango salsa makes grilled fish tacos super juicy and flavorful.
 But if you would like to drizzle white sauce as well, here is the one I use for my regular fish tacos.